JetBrains/teamcity-documentation/topics/licensing-policy.md

 The editions are equal in all the features except for the maximum number of build configurations allowed.
 The same TeamCity distribution and installation are used for both editions.
 You can switch to the Enterprise edition by entering the appropriate license key.
 All the data is preserved when the edition is switched.

-The current edition in use is noted in the footer of every TeamCity web UI page and on on the __Administration__ &gt; __Licenses__ page as well as in teamcity\-server.log on the server startup.
+The current edition in use is noted in the footer of every TeamCity web UI page and on on the __Administration__ &gt; __Licenses__ page as well as in `teamcity-server.log` on the server startup.

 The __Professional edition__ does not require any license key and can be used free of charge.
 The only functional difference from the Enterprise edition is a limitation of the maximum number of [build configurations](build-configuration.md).
 The limit is 100 build configurations (prior to TeamCity 2017.2 it was 20).
 It can be extended by 10 with each agent license key added.
 You can install several servers with the Professional license.